sebapersson/PEtab.jl/docs/src/Parameter_estimation.md

 !!! note
     Keep in mind that each problem is unique, and although the suggested options are generally effective, they may not always be the ideal choice for a particular model.

+!!! note
+    To use the parameter estimation functionality Optim, QuasiMonteCarlo and PyCall must be loaded (see examples below).

 ## Parameter estimation using Optim.jl

 For [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) in PEtab.jl, we provide support for three methods: